 About Eliza Knight

-Eliza Knight is an award-winning, USA Today bestselling author of historical women’s fiction.
-Her love of history began as a young girl when she traipsed the halls of Versailles.
-She is a member of the Historical Novel Society and Novelists, Inc., and the creator of the popular historical blog, History Undressed.
+Eliza Knight is an award-winning, USA Today and international bestselling author.
+Eliza is an avid history buff and her love of history began as a young girl when she traipsed the halls of Versailles.
+She is a member of the Historical Novel Society, Novelists, Inc., Women's Fiction Writing Association, Tall Poppy Writers, the creator of the popular historical blog, History Undressed, and a co-host on the History, Books and Wine podcast.
 Knight lives in Maryland with her husband, three daughters, two dogs and a turtle.

 Praise for Eliza's Work